Steve Goldsmith (cricketer): Move to Norfolk

 Goldsmith made two centuries in his 75 first-class matches, but suffered an injury in 1992, a cut which effectively ended his top-level career.
 He heard the news of his release by Derbyshire on local radio before having been informed by the county, which later apologised publicly.
 He moved to play for Norfolk, playing in 90 Minor Counties Championship matches for the county between 1993 and 2003, as well as appearing in the Minor Counties Trophy and 15 List A matches.
-He took a five-wicket haul in the 1997 Minor Counties Trophy final as Norfolk beat Shropshire at Lord's. and scored ten Minor Counties Championship centuries for the side, including a score of 200 not out in 1993, an innings in which he batted with Roger Finney to set a new record third-wicket partnership of 290 runs.
+He took a five-wicket haul in the 1997 Minor Counties Trophy final as Norfolk beat Shropshire at Lord's. and scored ten Minor Counties Championship centuries for the team, including a score of 200 not out in 1993, an innings in which he batted with Roger Finney to set a new record third-wicket partnership of 290 runs.

-Consistently one of Norfolk's leading run scorers throughout his time in the side, Goldsmith scored 6,063 Minor Counties Championship runs and took 181 wickets.
+Consistently one of Norfolk's leading run scorers throughout his time in the team, Goldsmith scored 6,063 Minor Counties Championship runs and took 181 wickets.
 As well as his ten centuries, he made 39 half-centuries in his 11 seasons, and scored 157 in a Norfolk record fourth-wicket partnership of 195 with Carl Rogers in 1997.
-At the time he retired he was the ninth leading Championship run scorer in Norfolk history and one of only eight men to have scored a double century for the side, whilst his 917 Championship runs in 1993 are the fourth highest for the county.
-He played six times for the Minor Counties representative side in the Benson & Hedges Cup in 1995 and 1998.
+At the time he retired he was the ninth leading Championship run scorer in Norfolk history and one of only eight men to have scored a double century for the team, whilst his 917 Championship runs in 1993 are the fourth highest for the county.
+He played six times for the Minor Counties representative team in the Benson & Hedges Cup in 1995 and 1998.

-Goldsmith set up a cricket coaching company in Norfolk and continues to coach in the county, being involved with the Norfolk county team as well as with a variety of other local sides.
+Goldsmith set up a cricket coaching company in Norfolk and continues to coach in the county, being involved with the Norfolk county team as well as with a variety of other local teams.
 England international cricketer Olly Stone, who was a Norfolk age-group player, credits Goldsmith with identifying his talent and encouraging him to pursue the sport at a higher level.
 Goldsmith played for and coached at Vauxhall Mallards in Brundall and was a games coach at Taverham Hall School near Norwich.